Capital One target of massive data breach

 Capital One Data Breach

-SEATTLE (AP) — A hacker gained access to personal information from more than 100 million Capitol One credit applications, the bank said Monday as federal authorities arrested a suspect in the case .
+SEATTLE (AP) — A security breach at Capital One Financial, one of the nation's largest issuers of credit cards, compromised the personal information of about 106 million people, and in some cases the hacker obtained Social Security and bank account numbers.

+It is among the largest security breaches of a major U.S. financial institution on record.
+The bank's stock dipped 6% at the opening of trading Tuesday.

-Paige A. Thompson — who also goes by the handle "erratic" — was charged with a single count of computer fraud and abuse in U.S. District Court in Seattle.
+Paige A. Thompson, who uses the online handle "erratic" — was charged with a single count of computer fraud and abuse in U.S. District Court in Seattle.
 Thompson made an initial appearance in court and was ordered to remain in custody pending a detention hearing Thursday.

-The hacker got information including credit scores and balances plus the Social Security numbers of about 140,000 customers, the bank said.
-It will offer free credit monitoring services to those affected.
+Federal agents began tracking Thompson online after being notified by Capital One of a possible breach in July.

+One June 18, Thompson sent a message on Twitter to another user saying, "Ive basically strapped myself with a bomb vest, (expletive) dropping capitol ones dox and admitting it."

 The FBI raided Thompson's residence Monday and seized digital devices.
 An initial search turned up files that referenced Capital One and "other entities that may have been targets of attempted or actual network intrusions."

-Capitol One, based in McLean, Virginia, said Monday it found out about the vulnerability in its system July 19 and immediately sought help from law enforcement to catch the perpetrator.
+While that service is used by Capital One, there is no evidence that Amazon's cloud system was involved in the breach.

+"AWS was not compromised in any way and functioned as designed," a company spokesperson said Tuesday.
+"The perpetrator gained access through a misconfiguration of the web application and not the underlying cloud-based infrastructure.
+As Capital One explained clearly in its disclosure, this type of vulnerability is not specific to the cloud."

-According to the FBI complaint, someone emailed the bank two days before that notifying it that leaked data had appeared on the code-hosting site GitHub, which is owned by Microsoft.
+Capital One Financial Corp. was notified by a third party on July 19 that their data had appeared on the code-hosting site GitHub, which is owned by Microsoft.
+The McLean, Virginia, company says it immediately notified the FBI.

-And a month before that, the FBI said, a Twitter user who went by "erratic" sent Capitol One direct messages warning about distributing the bank's data, including names, birthdates and Social Security numbers.
+The FBI said a Twitter user who went by "erratic" sent a user direct messages warning about distributing the bank's data, including names, birthdates and Social Security numbers.
+That user reported the message to Capital One.

-"Ive basically strapped myself with a bomb vest, (expletive) dropping capitol ones dox and admitting it," one said.
-"I wanna distribute those buckets i think first."

 The bank said the bulk of the hacked data consisted of information supplied by consumers and small businesses who applied for credit cards between 2005 and early 2019.
 In addition to data such as phone numbers, email addresses, dates of birth and self-reported income, the hacker was also able to access credit scores, credit limits and balances, as well as fragments of transaction information from a total of 23 days in 2016, 2017 and 2018.

-Note: This story has been corrected to show Twitter messages were sent to a third party, not directly to Capital One.